Dr-naseer123/My-journey-with-python/README.md

 Performing the desired operation using function.
 # Day 17
 Code to write multiplication tables prompting user to choose a desired tables as well as multiples.
+# Day 18
+Code to find a root of linear equation of the form ax+b=0